This Homemade Vanilla Bean Paste is made of two ingredients and delivers a concentrated vanilla flavor far more intense than any storebought version.

 I use glycerin for making vanilla paste because it is a natural, clear, and odorless liquid that helps to preserve the vanilla flavor and extend the shelf life of the paste.
 Additionally, glycerin has a slightly sweet taste that complements vanilla's natural sweetness and can create a smooth and creamy texture.

-How to make homemade Vanilla Bean Paste
+Homemade Vanilla Bean Paste Recipe

 First step: Make vanilla powder